rei/rei-cedar-docs/docs/components/cta/README.md

 ## Usage

-Cdr-cta is meant to standardize calls-to-action, so there are a limited number of ways it can change.
-Use the 'elevated' modifier to change the drop shadow, and ctaStyle to change the theme.

-This example code renders a full-width cdr-cta link, with the elevated modifier and the sale theme.
+This example code renders a full width `cdr-cta`, with the `elevated` modifier and the `sale` theme.

 ```vue
 <template>
   <cdr-cta